Ubugeeei/ocr-ts/docs/reference/stroke-data.md

 :::

-Data inputted through the canvas, and datasets carry this Stroke information.
+Data inputted through the canvas, and datasets carry this TecackStroke information.

 The recognition algorithms in the backend also handle them.